 Baking soda (Sodium bicarbonate) creates an abrasive impact on the door metal that’help remove the paint – it’s also effective on surfaces such as wood and glass – it’s luckily non-toxic.

 So, the baking soda blasting process is non-hazardous.
 Simultaneously, the chemical is also food-grade, which means it can be used both at home, commercially, and for industrial applications in removing paint coats.

 After the paint removal process is completed, you’ll need to dissolve the baking soda into water and wash it down the drain.
 It won’t contaminate materials or cause adverse health effects on both humans and your pets – but you’ll need to wear PPE for protection against paint lead.

 Other Alternatives to Removing Paint from Metal Door

 Here’s an outline of the options to use in removing paint from the metal door.
 In the lest below, I begin with one that’ll be less invasive.

 1. Putty knife – The putty knife will readily remove paint from the door metal.
-It’ll remove the new paint speckles since the putty knife is sharp – but you’ll need to lift the paint speckles while also preserving the integrity of the metal door surface.
+It’ll remove the new paint speckles since the putty knife is sharp, but you’ll need to lift the paint speckles while also preserving the metal door surface’s integrity.

 3. Paint thinner – When the paint specks don’t fall off upon using the cleaning agent, you can now proceed to use a paint thinner plus additional elbow-grease – but you’ll also need to practice a lot of patience as you apply the thinner so that it removes the paint.

-4. Use lacquer thinner or Acetone – So, finally its now time to get to the ultimate solution for removing paint – lacquer thinner or Acetone.
-However, these could discolor and dull the metal and wood finishes so it’ll be helpful to try the chemical at one corner of the metal door.
+4. Use lacquer thinner or Acetone – So, finally, it’s now time to get to the ultimate solution for removing paint – lacquer thinner or Acetone.
+However, these could discolor and dull the metal and wood finishes, so it’ll help try the chemical at one corner of the metal door.